abhiyogesh/namaste-react/README.md

 18. What are higher-order components (HOC) in React?
 19. What are controlled and uncontrolled components?
 20. Explain the concept of reconciliation in React.
+1. How does React Fiber improve performance in React applications?
+2. Explain the concept of code splitting and its benefits in React.
+3. What are the key differences between server-side rendering (SSR) and client-side rendering (CSR) in React?
+4. Describe the concept of render props and its use cases in React.
+5. How can you optimize the rendering of large lists in React?

+6. Explain the concept of memoization and its importance in React.
+7. What is the purpose of the useEffect() hook in React and how does it work?
+8. How does React handle routing and navigation?
+9. How can you handle asynchronous operations in React using async/await?
+10. Explain the concept of the Context API in React and its benefits.

+11. What is the role of higher-order components (HOC) in React and how can you implement them?
+12. Describe the concept of controlled and uncontrolled components in React forms.
+13. How does React handle state management in large-scale applications?
+14. Explain the concept of suspense in React and its use cases.
+15. What are the different ways to handle side effects in React using hooks?

+16. Explain the concept of reconciliation in React.
+17. How can you prevent unnecessary re-renders in React?
+18. What are the different ways to style components in React?
+19. What are the key considerations when implementing a scalable React application?
+20. Describe the concept of reusability, modularity, testablity in React components.

 ---------------------

 ----------Class-1-------------